reynolds-adam/Projects/README.md

 # Projects
-Code for projects with electronics, games, machine learning, visualizations, and more
+Code for projects with electronics, games, machine learning, visualizations, and more.